 Known as the ‘Queen of Less,’ German designer Jil Sander made a career from her pared-down aesthetic.
 Clean lines, muted colors, and high-quality materials marked her collections.

-Sander’s designs prioritize form and function, evident in her simplistic yet striking menswear.
+Sander’s designs prioritize form and function, which is evident in her simplistic yet striking menswear.
 Her uncomplicated designs made her a favorite among those seeking minimalist style without sacrificing sophistication or quality.

 Calvin Klein